kurtbartholomew/macchiato/README.md

 # Macchiato

-A compiler / interpreter to transpiling to the Java Virtual Machine
+A compiler / interpreter for transpiling to the Java Virtual Machine

 ### Made with:
  - Java 10